TrustInPy/Moodbot/readme.md

 # Telegram Sentiment Analysis Bot

 This is a Telegram bot designed to analyze the sentiment of group messages and provide daily mood summaries.
-It uses a Persian BERT model for sentiment analysis, stores data in a SQLite database, and supports admin feedback for continuous improvement.
+It uses a `Persian`(`Farsi`) BERT model for sentiment analysis, stores data in a SQLite database, and supports admin feedback for continuous improvement.

 ---